Differences in Gold Plating

 Day 33:

-Judy Larson's Differences in Gold Plating - Day 33:, General Education, , differences in gold plating
+Judy Larson's Differences in Gold Plating - Day 33:, General Education, , Neither bracelet caused the wearer's wrist to turn green or any

 Conclusion

-I believe the 4mm gold-plated over mystery metal beads were most likely gold flashed/washed because the coating so quickly disappeared.
+I believe the 4mm gold-plated over mystery metal beads were likely gold flashed/washed, which explains why the coating disappeared so quickly.

 Materials